Orem, Utah: Parks and recreation

+Orem has more than 20 parks throughout the city.
+In 2017, the Orem Splash Pad opened at Palisade Park.
+The Splash Pad uses 1000 USgal per minute and has a weave spray nozzle as well as 22 other spray nozzles.
+The Skate Park opened in 2002 and has 0.25 acre of cemented space for extreme sport use.
+City Center Park is home to the annual Orem Summerfest as well as concerts and other cultural events.

 Government

 Orem has a council–manager government.
 The mayor and council members are elected and serve part-time, while the city manager is appointed and serves full-time.
 Six city council members serve alongside the mayor.
 The mayor and city council are elected to staggered four-year terms.
 The Orem City Center Complex on State Street housed city staffer offices from 1969 until 2025, when a new city hall was built.
 The old city hall was 3D scanned before it was demolished.

 List of mayors of Orem (years served):